-Next morning you wake up in paradise… Provence is waiting for you with sunshine filled days that start with coffee and croissants in the garden surrounded by lavender.
+The next morning you wake up in paradise… Provence is waiting for you with sunshine-filled days that start with coffee and croissants in the garden surrounded by lavender.

-After breakfast start your adventures off with one of the amazing markets that are held in many of the Provençal villages and towns around Saint-Rémy-de-Provence!
+After breakfast starts your adventures off with one of the amazing markets that are held in many of the Provençal villages and towns around Saint-Rémy-de-Provence!
 For information on local market days click here.

 The local produce is so colourful, and if you’re like me, you’ll feel like buying all the vegetables and fresh fruit in sight!
-Provence is well known its local goats cheeses and don’t forget to grab some marinated olives, fresh bread, candied fruits and nougat.
+Provence is well known for its local goats cheeses, and don’t forget to grab some marinated olives, fresh bread, candied fruits and nougat.

 You might also find some local pesto and freshly baked pissaladière which is a Provençal pizza made with onions, olives and anchovies – trust me, it’s delicious!

 By now it’s probably nearly time for lunch and the terraces of lively restaurants are waiting for you to tuck into their plat du jour: